Back to All Events

 We approach the Sacred Fire as one of our eldest and clearest teachers, here to cook us into who we came here to be.

-phase 5 — Fire Walk: Becoming the Vessel
+phase 5 — Sweat Lodge: Becoming the Vessel

 Before our pots enter the fire, we enter the fire.